clarkgrubb/data-tools/doc/TOUR.md

 The *data tools* come with man pages which can be installed locally or browsed on [GitHub](https://github.com/clarkgrubb/data-tools/tree/master/doc).

 The theme of the *data tools* repo is working with data at the command line.
 They provide an alternative to importing data into a relational database where it can be manipulated with SQL.
-It is a interesting and sometimes useful fact that `awk`, `sort`, and `join` can be used to implement relational algebra.
-Still, implementing data flows at the command line can be frustrated by gaps in the traditional tool set.
+It is an interesting and sometimes useful fact that `awk`, `sort`, and `join` can be used to implement relational algebra.
+Still, implementing data workflows at the command line can be frustrated by gaps in the traditional tool set.
 The *data tools* repo fills some of those gaps.

 Command line tools are composable when the output of one command can be the input of another.
-The output can be redirected to a file whose path is passed as an argument, or the commands can be connected by shell pipe.
-Use of pipes is *tacit programming*: it relieves us of the need to name a file and the byte stream is private to the commands on either side of the pipe.
+The output can be redirected to a file whose path is passed as an argument, or the commands can be connected by a shell pipe.
+Use of pipes is *tacit programming*: it relieves us of the need to name a file.
+Furthermore the byte stream is private to the commands on either side of the pipe.
 Only tools which read from standard input or write to standard output can participate in a pipeline.

 Tools in a pipeline must agree on the *format* of the data in the byte stream.
 To promote interoperability, the *data tools*  favor: